miclgael/fullstack-adventure/README.md

 *Shield logo by me.*

-I'm starting my **AssDegInfoTech™️** in February.
+I'm starting my **AssDegInfoTech<sup>TM</sup>** in February.
 I find it hard to visualise what I know, where I've been, where I'm going next.
 So I finally got around to scribbling on these road maps and making a big todo list.
 A work in progress, forever, until I die.

 ## Roadmaps